prody/ProDy/docs/about/people.rst

 `Ahmet Bakan`_ initiated the *ProDy* project, designed and developed *ProDy*, *NMWiz*, *Evol*, and *DruGUI*.

-`Chakra Chennubhotla`_ is currently overseeing the overall development of *ProDy*.
+`Cihan Kaya`_ is currently overseeing the overall development of *ProDy*.

+`She Zhang`_ is currently helping on maintaining and developing *ProDy*.

 `Anindita Dutta`_ contributed to the development of *Evol*,